FIFA Seattle 2025 and 2026

 Key Observations

 The attendance projections show a consistent pattern of decline across all matches, with drops ranging from 14.5% to 16.0%.
-The most significant impact is expected for matches featuring the Seattle Sounders, where local community concerns about ICE presence are most pronounced.
+The most significant impact was expected for matches featuring the Seattle Sounders, where local community concerns about ICE presence are most pronounced.

-These projections are based on attendance patterns observed at similar events following ICE enforcement announcements, including the Gold Cup matches in Los Angeles where Mexico’s games saw approximately 15% attendance decreases compared to historical averages.
+These projections were based on attendance patterns observed at similar events following ICE enforcement announcements, including the Gold Cup matches in Los Angeles where Mexico’s games saw approximately 15% attendance decreases compared to historical averages.